mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 On incoming events such as a new message, or an incoming call, the user often expects to receive a push notification, if the app is not active.

-This guide explains how to configure your Android app to receive push notifications from the Nexmo Client SDK.
+This guide explains how to configure your Android app to receive push notifications from the Client SDK.

 ## Set up Firebase project for your app